Wisconsin butter fire: Cleanup and legacy

 On May 7, 1991, arson investigators ruled the fire to be an accident that originated near a battery-propelled forklift.
-An informal year-end survey by The Madison Capital Times named the Butter Fire the most important local news story of 1991.
+An informal year-end survey by The Capital Times named the Butter Fire the most important local news story of 1991.
 In October 2011, more than twenty years after the flames, the Central Storage and Warehouse company finished reconstruction along with a 42000 sqft freezer.